-(3//TK//REL) Redact all information about R&D, operational and non-operational NRO communications programs, subsystems, and architectures, with the exception of the information cited in the appendixes noted above and the general information cited for release below in sections 1.6.2 through 1.6.4.
-Information to be redacted includes all references to ^{(b)(1)14c} ^{(b)(3)10USC 424} a.
+(S//TK//REL) Redact all information about R&D, operational and non-operational NRO communications programs, subsystems, and architectures, with the exception of the information cited in the appendixes noted above and the general information cited for release below in sections 1.6.2 through 1.6.4.
+Information to be redacted includes all references to a.
 (U) Release Space Ground Link System command and telemetry (SGLS CMD/TLM) frequencies when associated with Air Force Satellite Control Network (AFSCN) Inter Range Operational Number (IRON).

-All system and architecture descriptions, of: the ^{(b)(1)1.4c. (b)(3)} 10 U.S.C.
-424 including any mention technology, capabilities, or operations. references to (b)(1)1.4c. (b)(3) 10 U.S.C.
-424 program names and numbers, dates, contractors, funding, facility locations, and system vulnerabilities, including susceptibility to countermeasures.
+All system and architecture descriptions, including any mention of: the frequencies, technology, capabilities, or operations.
+Also, redact all references to program names and numbers, dates, contractors, funding, organization, and facility locations, and system vulnerabilities, including susceptibility to countermeasures.

 b.
-(U) Release fact of NRO link with the Defense Satellite Communication System (DSCS). c.
+(U) Release fact of NRO link with the Defense Satellite Communication System (DSCS).

+c.
 (U) Release fact of space-to-space lasercom tests and usage.